 So here you are, searching the internet and looking to get some idea of what the roof will cost you.

 Well, let me assure you that you have not landed on Venus or Mars, we all know this internet thing can get weird sometimes!

-But you are actually in the right place!
+But you're actually in the right place!

-So, in this article I am going to cover:
+So, in this article we'll cover:

 The 3 types of commercial roof structures

 The 5 most common types of commercial roof systems